ioadres/vue-easysession/README.md

 ## Reference the instance ManageSession

-You can use the session in other scripts file
+You can use the session in others scripts file

 ```javascript
 import ManageSession from 'vue-sessions'